Fasteroid/ph-prop-menu/README.md

 #### New ConVars:
 - pcr_kick_invalid : Kick any user attempt to access invalid model that does not exists in current map/custom list with threshold 4x max attempts.
 - pcr_delay_use : Delay, in seconds before player able to use Prop Chooser in next N seconds. (default is 2) - This prevent spamming issues.
+- pcr_notify_messages : Notify client about how to use Prop Chooser?
+- pcr_use_room_check : Use Room check before a player use other (larger) object?
+Disable this if you're facing with 'there is no room to change' message.

 #### How to Add Custom Props & Adding Prop Bans?